Natural diamonds form over billions of years deep within the Earth under extreme heat and pressure.

 Below, learn more about the differences between diamond and moissanite engagement rings.

 Diamonds are the hardest naturally occurring substance on Earth, formed deep within the Earth’s mantle under extreme heat and pressure over billions of years.
 Their remarkable strength and beauty make them the quintessential choice for engagement rings, signifying love, commitment, and everlasting value.
 Not only are diamonds rare and timeless, but they also have immense cultural importance.
-The first diamond engagement ring, presented in 1477 by Archduke Maximilian of Austria, established a tradition that continues to define timeless romance.
+The first diamond engagement ring on record, presented in 1477 by Archduke Maximilian of Austria, established a tradition that continues to define timeless romance.
 The symbolism of natural diamonds is deeply woven into tradition, making them ideal for engagement rings, wedding rings, and heirloom jewelry passed down through generations.

 Moissanite is a lab-created gemstone often marketed as a diamond alternative, especially for engagement rings.
 Originally discovered by Henri Moissan in a meteorite, moissanite is made from silicon carbide.
 Though it has a higher refractive index than diamonds, giving it extra sparkle, this can result in a “rainbow effect” that might look overly artificial.
 Moissanite engagement rings can mimic the appearance of diamonds, but they lack the rarity, natural origin, and cultural significance that diamonds possess.
 Additionally, moissanite doesn’t offer the same long-term value or investment potential as natural diamonds, making it a less meaningful choice for some.